sukumaar/about-me-testing/README.md

 ## Some use cases I worked on 🛠:
 *<sub>getUseCases()</sub>*
 - Big Data
-    - Lift and shift of big data applications from on-prem to cloud
+    - Lift and shift of big data applications from on-prem to cloud (GCP, Azure, AWS)
     - Legacy data warehouse modernization
     - Data migration
     - Data Discovery